tno-terminology-design/tev2-mve/docs/terms/minimal-viable-example.md

 ---
 # Front matter for the static site generator
-title: MVE
+title: Minimal Viable Example (MVE)
 # Front matter for TEv2 Curated Texts
-term: mve
+term: minimal-viable-example
-bodyFile: "/terms/mve.md"
 glossaryTerm: "Minimal Viable Example"
 glossaryAbbr: "MVE"
 glossaryText: "a GitHub repo, the contents of which is documentation that is published as a static website using GitHub Pages or Jekyll, and that includes the minimal stuff for using the [TEv2 tools](@tev2) and demonstrating its results."